Developer Guide

 - An

-object with the updated fields is created.
+When execute of EditCommand is run, a new Internship object with the updated fields is created.

 - The new

-is passed into the model to be updated.
+Internshipis passed into the model to be updated.

 The following activity diagram summarizes what happens when a user executes an edit command.